giacomos/i3menu/README.rst

     sudo apt-get install suckless-tools

-But `Rofi` is way much nicer.
+`Rofi` is a little bit less straightforward but it's cooler.
 To install it follow its `installation guide
 <https://davedavenport.github.io/rofi/p08-INSTALL.html>`_.

 Installation